 A good recommended practice is to remove power from any cable prior to connecting or disconnecting it.
-Do not connect power to both the 9-pin and 15-pin D-Sub Connectors.
-Apply power only to one or the other.

 The KJLC 300 will directly replace Granville-Phillips® Mini-Convectron® modules that have a 9-pin D-sub connector (DE-9P) or 15-pin D-sub connector (DE-15P), and you can use your existing cables and electronics.
 For new installations, fabricate a cable to connect to the signals/functions you want to use.
-When using RS232 or RS485 serial communications, you must fabricate your own cable according to the 15-pin D-Sub pinout shown below.
-A standard off-the-shelf serial communications cable will not work.
-All signals and pin assignments are described below:
+Signals and pin assignments are described below: